Social programs in the United States: Welfare reform (1990s)

+Legal immigrants in the United States were impacted in two ways by The Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA).
+First, it directly denied Medicaid benefits to immigrants entering the U.S. after August 1996.
+Second, it restricted immigrant access to TANF, which had been a significant indirect pathway to Medicaid enrollment.
+Together, this led to a significant decrease in immigrants' usage of means-tested programs like TANF, Medicaid, and Food Stamps following the enactment of the Federal law.
+This formed negative stigma concerning the usage of welfare benefits as some associated welfare with laziness, taking advantage of the system, and low education.
+This raised concerns that the stigma associated with PRWORA might have deterred even eligible immigrants from applying for benefits, even though many remain eligible and in dire need of health, nutrition, and other services.
+These effects originate, among other things, in confusion on the part of immigrants and providers about who is eligible for benefits and in fears of it affecting their immigration status.

+A study by the Urban Institute encapsulated this effect on the immigrants in Los Angeles County.
+Applications that were approved by legal noncitizen families for Medi-Cal and Temporary Assistance for Needy Families dropped 71 percent between January 1996 and January 1998.

 Critics of the reforms sometimes point out that the massive decrease of people on the welfare rolls during the 1990s wasn't due to a rise in actual gainful employment in this population, but rather, was due almost exclusively to their offloading into workfare, giving them a different classification than classic welfare recipient.
 The late 1990s were also considered an unusually strong economic time, and critics voiced their concern about what would happen in an economic downturn.

 National Review editorialized that the Economic Stimulus Act of 2009 will reverse the welfare-to-work provisions that Bill Clinton signed in the 1990s, and will again base federal grants to states on the number of people signed up for welfare rather than at a flat rate.
 One of the experts who worked on the 1996 bill said that the provisions would lead to the largest one-year increase in welfare spending in American history.
 The House bill provides $4 billion to pay 80% of states' welfare caseloads.
 Although each state received $16.5 billion annually from the federal government as welfare rolls dropped, they spent the rest of the block grant on other types of assistance rather than saving it for worse economic times.